SRaresP/PocketEncryption/README.md

 ## Currently working on:

--Testing
+- Testing

--Implement option to use internet temporarily to send recovery email?
+- Implement option to use internet temporarily to send recovery email?

 ## TODO:

--Implement periodic backups to internal shared storage, which can be disabled, along with exporting and importing them manually.
+- Implement periodic backups to internal shared storage, which can be disabled, along with exporting and importing them manually.

 ## Done:

--App is multithreaded everywhere it was useful
+- App is multithreaded everywhere it was useful

--Code cleanup and refactoring (2022.06.29)
+- Code cleanup and refactoring (2022.06.29)

--Romanian translation
+- Romanian translation

--Generated release v0.5 for closed testing
+- Generated release v0.5 for closed testing

--User warnings
+- User warnings

--Resettable master password
+- Resettable master password

--Easy-use, encrypted file r/w utilities
+- Easy-use, encrypted file r/w utilities

--Implemented easy-to-use encryption utilities using modern algorithms
+- Implemented easy-to-use encryption utilities using modern algorithms

--Encryption key secure storage using the Android Key Store
+- Encryption key secure storage using the Android Key Store

--Theming, partially
+- Theming, partially

--UI (will be updated more in time)
+- UI (will be updated more in time)